 Other Important Factors to Prevent Cancer

 In addition to a healthy diet, maintaining your weight in a normal range is important, as is being physically active.
 Physical inactivity is so common, due to jobs that keep you sitting at a desk all day, and many people just do not start a regular exercise program.
-The National Cancer Institute estimates that 25 to 30 percent of several major cancers are due to physical inactivity, poor diet and obesity.
+The National Cancer Institute estimates that 13 types of cancers are due to physical inactivity, poor diet and obesity.

 Women need to get their mammograms, do their monthly breast exams and get a PAP smear every other year.

 Get an adequate amount of sleep, at least seven hours nightly.

 Unhealthy Environmental Factors